easegress-io/easegress/doc/ingresscontroller.md

   keepAliveTimeout: 60s
   maxConnections: 10240
 ```
-* IngressController uses `kubeConfig` and `masterUrl` to connect to Kubernetes, at least one of the two must be provided if it is deployed outside of a Kubernetes cluster, and both are optional when deployed inside a cluster.
+* IngressController uses `kubeConfig` and `masterUrl` to connect to Kubernetes, at least one of them must be specified when deployed outside of a Kubernetes cluster, and both are optional when deployed inside a cluster.
-* `namespaces` lists Kubernetes namespaces the IngressController needs to watch, all namespaces are watched if left empty.
+* The `namespaces` is an array of Kubernetes namespaces which the IngressController needs to watch, all namespaces are watched if left empty.
 * IngressController only handles `Ingresses` with `ingressClassName` set to `ingressClass`, the default value of `ingressClass` is `easegress`.
 * One IngressController manages a shared HTTP traffic gate and multiple pipelines according to the Kubernetes ingress.
 The `httpServer` section in the spec is the basic configuration for the shared HTTP traffic gate.
-Routing configuration of the HTTP server and pipeline configurations will be generated automatically according to Kubernetes ingresses.
+The routing part of the HTTP server and pipeline configurations will be generated dynamically according to Kubernetes ingresses.

 ## Getting Started

 ### Role Based Access Control configuration

-If your cluster is configured with RBAC, you will need to authorize Easegress IngressController to use the Kubernetes API.
+If your cluster is configured with RBAC, you will need to authorize Easegress IngressController for using the Kubernetes API firstly.
 Below is an example configuration:

 ```yaml
 ---